Resources for Spiritual Nourishment

 Retreat with Us

-During the COVID-19 pandemic, the Bon Secours Retreat & Conference Center will reach out to our friends through this new blog.
-This blog will extend our retreat ministry by bringing prayers and reflections into your home ‘retreat’.
-Many of our presenters want to reach out to you so they will share their thoughts and pass along favorite prayers and reflections through this medium.
-We hope that this will serve as a moment during your day when you can ‘retreat with us’.
-May we feel the Spirit and share this virtual sense of community until we can be together once again.
-Follow our link to discover our current retreat offerings.
+On July 16, the Bon Secours Retreat & Conference Center resumed offering retreats for registered participants.
+See the website for all offerings and for the guidelines for attendance.
+The center will continue to reach out through their blog.
+This blog will extend their retreat ministry by bringing prayers and reflections into our home ‘retreat’.
+Many of the Bon Secours presenters want to reach out and they will share their thoughts and pass along favorite prayers and reflections through this medium.
+They hope that this will serve as a moment during our day when we can ‘retreat with us’.
+May we feel the Spirit and share this virtual sense of community.
+Follow the link to discover our current retreat offerings.

 Cranaleith Spiritual Center